shady-gang/vcc-www/content/_index.md

 ## Status and Caveats

 Vcc is still a work-in-progress.
-While we do commit to making all the previously mentionned features work reliably, and generally attempt to bring the entirety of C and C++ to the GPU without subsetting, there are still limitations:
+While we do commit to making all the previously mentioned features work reliably, and generally attempt to bring the entirety of C and C++ to the GPU without sub-setting, there are still limitations:

  * Certain functions, such as `malloc`/`free` require communicating with the host kernel which we currently do not implement.
- * Non header-only librairies, including parts of the C and C++ standard libraries, will not work on the GPU without additional work, because of the way Vcc works.
+ * Non header-only libraries, including parts of the C and C++ standard libraries, will not work on the GPU without additional work, because of the way Vcc works.
    * While addressable, this would massively increase the scope of the project.
    * For now it's best to think of Vcc as only supporting a `-ffreestanding` dialect of C/C++
  * C++ exceptions and their corresponding LLVM instructions (`landingpad` etc) are not supported.
  * Function and data pointers are not portable between host and device.
-Taking addresses and passing them accross in either direction is UB - since Vulkan lacks a unified addressing extension this is a limitation we cannot address at this time.
+Taking addresses and passing them across in either direction is UB - since Vulkan lacks a unified addressing extension this is a limitation we cannot address at this time.

 ## Sample code